 The symposium also includes notable guest speakers and workshop sessions to give attendees opportunities to experience K-12 level lessons based on research conducted by RETs during their fellowship.

-The 2021 Engineering Research Symposium for Teachers will occur virtually and is open to K-12 teachers, instructional staff, and administrators interested in bringing engineering research concepts into their schools.
-Participants will hear from Dr. Angelique Johnson and learn about current RET research projects.
-There will also be an engineering workshop breakout session during the symposium.
-Participants will be asked to select which workshop they plan to attend at the time of registration.
+The 2023 Engineering Research Symposium for Teachers is open to K-12 teachers, instructional staff, and administrators interested in bringing engineering research concepts into their schools.
+Participants will hear from guest speakers and learn about current RET research projects.
+There will also be engineering workshop breakout sessions during the symposium.
+Participants will be asked to select which workshops they plan to attend at the time of registration.

 - Dates and Time

-This event will take place virtually using Zoom and Gatherly.
+This event will take place in person at Rice University.

 - Tentative Schedule